Get a PO Box. Use a VPN. Set your location to private. Block and move on.

 Unpublic = The state of showing up fully in your public work while choosing exactly what stays private - and making sure it actually is.

 Your platform, your content, your voice, your community - that stays public.
 That's the work, that's the job.
 What goes invisible is everything that bridges the gap between your public presence and your physical life.
 Your address, your family, your home.
-That's the information that can turn a parasocial relationship into a roadmap.
+That's the information that can turn a parasocial relationship into a roadmap that heads right towards danger.

 The spectrum tells you what you're dealing with.
-Your protection layers give you something to stand behind.
 And going Unpublic is the strategy that lets you keep building - keep growing, keep showing up, keep doing the work - without handing anyone the keys to the parts of your life that were never part of the deal.